- Community Partners

 Self-Help Loan Pool

-Once approved as a Loan Pool Member, your organization serves as a liaison between our Agency and the home buyer, submitting the buyer’s loan application and making the loan reservation on a case-by-case basis.
-The borrower pays back the first mortgage “participation loan” – which is a combination of the Agency’s financing and the Loan Pool member’s funding – to the Loan Pool member.
-The member in turn makes monthly payments to the Agency for its share of the participation loan.
+Once approved, the SHLP member serves as a liaison between N.C.
+Housing Finance Agency and the home buyer, submitting the buyer’s loan application and making the loan reservation on a case-by-case basis.
+The borrower pays back the first mortgage “participation loan” – which is a combination of the NCHFA’s financing and the SHLP member’s funding – to the member, who in turn makes monthly payments to the Agency for its share of the participation loan.

 For Your Home: